 The housing need in Armenia

-Typically, Habitat Armenia works with low-income families to build or renovate homes that are paid for over time by affordable mortgages or loans.
+Typically, Habitat Armenia works with low-income families to build, renovate or improve homes that are paid for over time by affordable mortgages or loans.

 Here are some examples of Habitat projects in Armenia:

 Housing microfinance direction includes the following projects: Home improvement for low-income households; Building hope in female headed households; Use of solar energy by low-income families.

 These projects help low-income families renovate and repair their homes, improve energy efficiency, water and sanitation conditions, and create access to solar energy.
 Low-income families often face problems receiving loans from banks due to insufficient income.
 Via collaboration with microfinance institutions, HFH Armenia provides access to financing for low-income families.
 Within the scope of this project, HFH Armenia also provides technical assistance to families and partner finance institutions through training programs and information brochures.
 The project allows volunteers to help with construction.
 Solar energy at home is an efficient solution for lowincome families.
 Given the high solar potential of Armenia and the usage of solar thermal systems, successful implementation of our project will significantly compensate for the constantly rising energy prices and improve social well-being of the population in general.
 Through “Use of solar energy by low-income families” project, HFH Armenia promotes the use of solar energy by low-income families and gives them affordable hot water throughout the year.

 - Residential Buildings’ Renovation and Energy Upgrade; Homeowner Associations Capacity Building

 This direction includes the following projects: Multiapartment building common area renovation; Residential energy efficiency for low-income households; Access to renewable and efficient energy in Vayk and Spitak municipalities.